yaskovdev/blog/_posts/2018-05-14-nobody-likes-corporate-events.md

 They are just mandatory and you don't want to pay?
 Well, sorry, I don't think we can continue working together.

 By the way, I do meet my colleagues in my free time.
 I even date with some of them from time to time.
 But the difference is that in this case I decide _when_ to meet, _whom_ to join and _what_ to do.
 I am not 10 years old.
 Let _me_ decide.

-But What If I Will Get Fired For Ignoring These Events?

-You will get fired if you will be not efficient worker.
-You can visit all the possible team events, but it won't help you if you are not making enough money for your employer.
-Indians were fired.

-Don't try to make friends at work.